 Your dog is a cherished family member, and the thought of sending your dog away can be a scary prospect.
 You might be worrying about how your dog feels, how much he might miss you, or how stressed he might be in an unfamiliar environment.
-My name is Yama, the resident helper dog at Dog City, and I understand your plight.
-I have assisted with temperament testing the majority of dogs that have entered our program, and I know that the first day at school can be a little scary for both the owner and the dogs.
 Here are a few tips to help your dog prepare for boarding!

 Familiarity is the best antidote to anxiety.
-Send your dog to day programs such as Dog City’s Pee and Play service on a regular basis so that your dog is accustomed to the staff, dogs, and the facility.
+Send your dog to day programs such as Dog City’s Daycare service on a regular basis so that your dog is accustomed to the staff, dogs, and the facility.
 If your dog identifies the facility as a fun place, there’s nothing to worry about during your absence.

 Don’t change your dog’s diet: